adybhav/Benevolent-Bot/README.md

 Benevolent Bot is a sample FB Messenger Bot that will reply "roger that!" to its testers.
 The Facebook page for this bot is [here](https://www.facebook.com/benevolentbot/).

-This bot was created by following Hartley Brody's [tutorial](https://blog.hartleybrody.com/fb-messenger-bot/).
+This bot was created by following Hartley Brody's [tutorial](https://blog.hartleybrody.com/fb-messenger-bot/) (special thanks to him!).